felixjung/blog-posts/posts/go-tests/index.md

 }
 ```

-In our test we set up the two inputs `a` and `b`, write down the expected return value value (`want`) and run our assertion using Jest’s `expect` [function](https://jestjs.io/docs/en/expect "Jest documentation for the expect function") and the `toBe` [matcher](https://jestjs.io/docs/en/using-matchers "Jest documentation for common matchers").
+In our test we set up the two inputs `a` and `b`, write down the expected return value (`want`) and run our assertion using Jest’s `expect` [function](https://jestjs.io/docs/en/expect "Jest documentation for the expect function") and the `toBe` [matcher](https://jestjs.io/docs/en/using-matchers "Jest documentation for common matchers").
 The test file, `sum.spec.js`, is colocated with the module, `sum.js`.

 ```js
 import { sum } from './sum';